Activity support and development allowance

 How do I receive benefit?

-Once you have been enrolled in one of our programmes you apply for benefit from Försäkringskassan (The Swedish Social Insurance Agency).
-You apply for a month at a time in arrears.
-The easiest way is to apply on Försäkringskassan’s website.
-Here you can also read more about how to apply and when the money will be paid out to you.
+Once you have been enrolled in one of our programmes, you apply for benefit from Försäkringskassan (Swedish Social Insurance Agency).
+You apply for one month at a time in arrears.
+The easiest way is to apply is on Försäkringskassan’s website.
+There, you will find more information about how to apply and when the benefit will be paid out to you.

 How much money do I receive?

-When you take part in a programme, you receive a fixed amount per day for a maximum of five days a week.
-You receive benefit for every day you take part in your programme.
+When you take part in a programme, you will receive a fixed amount per day for maximum five days a week.
+You can apply for benefit for each day you take part in your programme.

 Questions and answers

 Försäkringskassan pays you the money on the 26th of every month.
 For you to be able to receive the money on the 26th Försäkringskassan must have your application by the 7th of every month at the latest.

 If you apply later than the 7th, your benefit will be paid at the earliest on the 26th of the following month.
 If you do not apply before the end of the month, you risk receiving no benefit for the entire previous month.